 Published On:27 May,2018

-Every journey starts with a dream.
+Hiking to Everest Base Camp, every journey starts with a dream.
 My dream was climbing to the foot of the highest mountain in the world.
 I was inspired by the determination of the youngest Australian to climb Mount Everest at 19, the age when most think about boys and booze.
 Alyssa Azar attempted Everest two times before summiting in 2016 but was turned back both times due to events beyond her control.
-I thought if she can dedicate every moment of her three-year lead up to the summit of Everest, hiking to the Base Camp should be a ‘piece of cake’.
+I thought if she can dedicate every moment of her three-year lead up to the summit of Everest, hiking to Base Camp should be a ‘piece of cake’.

-Before I knew it, I was reading everything there was ever published about Everest and found inspiration from countless people that have taken the two-week trek.
+Before I knew it about hiking to Everest Base Camp, I was reading everything there was ever published about Everest and found inspiration from countless people that have taken the two-week trek.
 I woke up thinking about it, dreamed about it while working and went to bed knowing that one day it would be me doing it.

 Around the same time, I participated in an Instagram competition for a $1500 Student Flights voucher and WON!
 For a person that has never won anything, it was a dream come true.
 I booked my flights to Nepal and took advantage of Student Flights Cover-More travel insurance for any unseen emergencies in the mighty Himalayas.
 It didn’t matter how much I read about the trek beforehand, there were still five things no one tells you about hiking to Everest Base Camp.